Flotomate/product_docs/source/request-management/request-management-requestor.rst

 Conversation with Technician
 ============================

-Requesters can have a conversation thread with Technicians:
+Requesters can start a conversation thread with a Technician:

-To write a comment:
+To write a comment, a requester can:

 -  Go to the :ref:`Details View <request-details-view-1>` of a Request.